 This course is a continuation of ACCT 321 with emphasis upon the Internal Revenue Code sections related to the determination of the income tax liability for corporations, partnerships, estates, and trusts.
 Prerequisite: "C" or better in ACCT 321 and an institutional GPA of 2.5 or better.
-Three semester hours business majors additional prerequisites include completion of 45 semester hours, institutional GPA of 2.5 or better, completion of MATH 211 or BA 225, ECON 101 or ECON 201 or ECON 202, and ENGL 275 with a "C" or better.
+Three semester hours managers, costing of products and services, and cost allocations.
+Prerequisite: "C" or better in ACCT 202.
+For business majors additional prerequisites include completion of 45 semester hours, institutional GPA of 2.5 or better, completion of MATH 211 or BA 225, ECON 101 or ECON 201 or ECON 202, and ENGL 275 with a "C" or better.
 Three semester hours.